elastisys/compliantkubernetes-apps/migration/v0.25.x-v0.26.x/upgrade-apps.md

 1. *Optional:* You can remove the Opensearch role mapping `readall_and_monitor` from `${CK8S_CONFIG_PATH}/sc-config.yaml` if you aren't using it in any meaningful way

-1. Apply `starboard-operator` to temporarly remove the starboard psp
+1. Apply `starboard-operator` to temporarily remove the starboard psp

     ```bash
     bin/ck8s ops helmfile {sc|wc} -l app=starboard-operator apply